PawarPayal/Frontend-Project/README.md

 # Frontend-Project:
-This project is in HTML,CSS,JS & PHP language.
+o This project is in HTML,CSS,JS & PHP language. o This is basic website Landing page .